cs124/pa2-naive-bayes/README.md

         cp /path/to/submission.zip /mnt/c/Users/[your Windows username]/Desktop

-3. Upload the zip file as your solution to the PA2 Triage assignment in Gradescope (http://www.gradescope.com).
+3. Upload the zip file as your solution to the PA2 Naive Bayes assignment in Gradescope (http://www.gradescope.com).

 ## Google Colaboratory